elsa-cell/PTI_cell/README.md

 ## New features

 ### Implemented
-- Possible to load a stack of images
+- Possible to load a stack of images instead of separate images *(basic implementation by AugP, debug and upgrades by ESA)*
-- Creation of a new meta-architecture for a stack of images : Z direction taken into account
+- Creation of a new meta-architecture for a stack of images : [GeneralizedRCNN_Z](detectron2/modeling/meta_arch/rcnn_z.py), where the Z direction taken into account *(by ESA)*
-- Feature separation at the end of the backbone
+- Feature separation at the end of the backbone *(implementation by AugP, integrated by ESA)*
-- Backbone for stack as 3D images
+- Backbone for stack as 3D images *(implementation by AugP, little debug by ESA, integrated in the meta architecture by ESA)*
+- New architecture configurations : [Base configuration](configs/Base-RCNN-Z.yaml), [2D architecture: mask rcnn z](configs/Segmentation-Z/mask_rcnn_z_50.yaml), [3D architecture: mask rcnn 3d](configs/Segmentation-Z/mask_rcnn_3d.yaml) *(by ESA)*
+- Validation using a special criterion from the coco evaluation *(by ESA)*

+As this work was performed in collaboration with Augp, most of these features closely follow features implemented on [AdelaiDet-Z](https://github.com/AugP-creatis/AdelaiDet-Z) (tested) and adapted on [detectron2-Z](https://github.com/AugP-creatis/detectron2-Z) (not tested).
+They were adapted to our special code architecture and features.

+This list is not exhaustive and only contains the biggest features.
+Please refer to the [history of commits](https://github.com/elsa-cell/PTI_cell/activity?ref=main) to get the full modifications.

 ### In progress

-- Computing validation losses during training : see [LossEvalHook](detectron2/engine/hooks.py), inspired by [ortegatron](https://gist.github.com/ortegatron/c0dad15e49c2b74de8bb09a5615d9f6b) (from [this](https://eidos-ai.medium.com/training-on-detectron2-with-a-validation-set-and-plot-loss-on-it-to-avoid-overfitting-6449418fbf4e) medium post) and modified as depicted in the comment of the class.
+- Computing validation losses during training : see [LossEvalHook](detectron2/engine/hooks.py), inspired by [ortegatron](https://gist.github.com/ortegatron/c0dad15e49c2b74de8bb09a5615d9f6b) (from [this](https://eidos-ai.medium.com/training-on-detectron2-with-a-validation-set-and-plot-loss-on-it-to-avoid-overfitting-6449418fbf4e) medium post) and modified as depicted in the comment of the class. *(by ESA)*
-- Adding segmentation metrics to the coco detection metrics : see [CustomEvaluator](detectron2/evaluation/custom_evaluation.py)
+- Adding segmentation metrics to the coco detection metrics : see [CustomEvaluator](detectron2/evaluation/custom_evaluation.py) *(by ESA)*
+- Using [Automatic Mixed Precision](#automatic-mixed-precision) *(implementation by AugP, debug and integration by ESA, still needs debug)*

 ### To be implemented
 Evaluation by stack needs to be implemented as evaluating slices independently artificially decreases the performances of the network (when detection is performed on an adjacent sloce for exemple).